-Why does is social media marketing important in B2B?
+Why is social media marketing important in B2B?

 Put simply, B2B buyers are researching their next purchase using social.
 Social media gives prospective customers direct access to existing customers.
 Social media has also become a powerful tool for salespeople to prospect and sell.
 LinkedIn can tell you where someone works, their job title and more.
 Leading social sellers combine this with other channels to build a full profile of their prospect before engaging them.

-Deciding between paid and organic social media marketing for B2B businesses
+Deciding between paid and organic social media marketing options for B2B businesses

 The selection of which social media tactics you deploy depends on your objectives.

-Paid social/sponsored social is an advertising channel, you pay for your content to be seen and reach new audiences.
-Paid social is a great tool if you want to target the social followers of your competitors.
-Paid social can drive traffic to your websites, your social profiles and much more besides; you control where you want to point traffic.
+Paid social/sponsored social is an advertising channel; you pay for your content to be seen and reach new audiences.
+Paid social is an excellent tool if you want to target the social followers of your competitors.
+Paid social can drive traffic to your websites, your social profiles and much more besides; you control where you want to point visitors.
 There are different types of advertising on social media.
 You can amplify your content to new audiences, or you can show traditional display ads.

 Here are a few of the differences between paid and organic social media marketing: